 On the way from Gangtok to Pelling, Ravangla is most notable for its Buddha Park with a towering 130-foot golden Buddha statue surrounded by manicured gardens.
 Palchen Choeling Monastic Institute (also known as the new Ralong Monastery) in nearby Ralong also houses a substantially sized golden Buddha.
 It's home to more than 100 monks, and you can hear them chanting in the early morning and mid-afternoon.
-There are number of other monasteries that can be visited in the area as well.
+There are a number of other monasteries that can be visited in the area as well.

 Halfway between Ravangla and Namchi, you'll find picturesque Temi Tea Garden.
-It's only tea garden in Sikkim and the tranquil Cherry Resort is nestled amidst it.
+It's the only tea garden in Sikkim and the tranquil Cherry Resort is nestled amidst it.

 Namchi is also famous for its giant statues.
 It currently has two of them -- one Buddhist and one Hindu -- and a third one is apparently being planned.
 The Buddhist statue, of Guru Padmasambhava (credited with introducing Tantric Buddhism to the Hinalayan region), reaches around 140 feet tall.
 It has a commanding position on Samdruptse Hill, 7,000 feet above sea level.
 Not quite as tall but perhaps more impressive is the white 108 foot high Lord Shiva statue at Solophuk Hill, south of Namchi.
 The epic complex surrounding the statue contains guest houses and temples, including replicas of the holy Char Dham.

 Teesta River Rafting